impeccableai/axii-examples/tasks/run_model/README.md

 # Run sklearn model
 ## Description
-This script loads a trained scikit-learn model and runs it on a CSV dataset file to produce predictions.
+This Task loads a trained scikit-learn model and runs it on a CSV dataset file to produce predictions.
 The model is loaded using the `joblib` library, and the dataset is read using the `pandas` library.
 The predictions are then saved into a new CSV file.

 ### Example
 `trained_model`: sklearn model file